vladrotaru1991/Ctrl_Alt_Pumn_Write-ups/Crypto/The Haunted Mansion/README.md

 ## Exploitation Steps (Reproducible)

-Base64 decode first value and reverse the result => HOUSE Use a DES decoder for second value (found about this after getting the answer).
+Base64 decode first value and reverse the result => HOUSE Use a DES decoder for second value.
 Reverse the result => OF Hexadecimal to UTF-8 convertor for last value.
 Reverse the result => USHER